zanderm73/milestone-3/README.md

 - All HTML code was tested using the W3C HTML tool validator ( https://validator.w3.org).
 The validator did not recognise the template extender which resulted in it flagging up multiple errors
 - All CSS code was tested using the W3C CSS tool validator (https://jigsaw.w3.org/css-validator/).
 No errors were found
 - Unittesting was done using the file test.py, the tests that were used were taken from [here](https://damyanon.net/post/flask-series-testing/)
+- Travis CI was used so to ensure that all of the automated tests throughout the site are passing on the lastest version pushed to GitHub.
+At the top of this README.md file it states that all tests are indeed passing

 ## Issues Faced